jcsteh/osara/readme.md

 - Noncontiguous selection of tracks/items

 ## Requirements
-OSARA requires REAPER 5.0 or later.
+OSARA requires REAPER 5.16 or later.
+The [SWS/S&M EXTENSION](http://www.sws-extension.org/) is highly recommended and OSARA supports several useful actions from this extension.

 It has only been tested with the NVDA screen reader.
 However, OSARA uses Microsoft Active Accessibility (MSAA) to communicate information, so it should work with any screen reader which supports this correctly.